DavyWJW/scEEG-PPG-Fusion/README.md

 ## Citation

-If you find this work useful, please cite:(coming soon)
+If you find this work useful, please cite:
 ```bibtex
 @article{wang2026combining,
   title={Combining scEEG and PPG for reliable sleep staging using lightweight wearables},